aransbotham/DataLakesAWS/README.md

 ## Data

 ### Landing Tables
-The following data includes the raw data provided in S3 for customer and accelerometer data.
-1. `stedi.customer_landing` - 956 rows
+1. `stedi.customer_landing` - 956 rows - This has all of the original customer data.

 <p align="center">
   <img src="images/customer_landing_data.png" alt="stedi.customer_landing" width=60% height=60%>
 </p>

-2. `stedi.accelerometer_landing` - 81,273 rows
+2. `stedi.accelerometer_landing` - 81,273 rows - This has all of the original accelerometer data.

 <p align="center">
   <img src="images/accelerometer_landing_data.png" alt="stedi.accelerometer_landing" width=60% height=60%>
 </p>

-3. `stedi.step_trainer_landing` - 28,680 rows
+3. `stedi.step_trainer_landing` - 28,680 rows - This has all of the original step trainer data.

 ### Trusted Tables
-The following data has been sanitized to only include users that have opted in to share their data for Research purposes.
-1. `stedi.customer_trusted` - 482 rows
+1. `stedi.customer_trusted` - 482 rows - This table is limited to only customers that have opted into research.

 <p align="center">
   <img src="images/customer_trusted.png" alt="stedi.customer_trusted" width=60% height=60%>
 </p>

-2. `stedi.accelerometer_trusted` - 40,981 rows
+2. `stedi.accelerometer_trusted` - 40,981 rows - This table is limited to accelerometer readings for customers that opted into research.

-3. `stedi.step_trainer_trusted` -  rows
+3. `stedi.step_trainer_trusted` -  14,460 rows - This table is limited to step trainer readings for customers that opted into research.

 ###  Curated Tables
-1. `stedi.customer_curated` - 482 rows
+1. `stedi.customer_curated` - 482 rows - This table is limited to only customers that have opted in for research and have accelerometer readings available.

-3. `machine_learning_curated` -  rows
+2. `machine_learning_curated` -  43,681 rows - This table has combined the accelerometer and step trainer readings for customers that have opted into research.